Gemba/skyscraper/docs/CONFIGINI.md

 #### artworkXml

 Sets a non-default xml file to use when setting up the artwork compositing.
 By default Skyscraper uses the file `/home/<USER>/.skyscraper/artwork.xml`.
 If you provide a relative filepath it will be expanded to `/home/<USER>/.skyscraper/<artworkXml>`, respective to `$XDG_CONFIG_HOME/skyscraper/<artworkXml>`, if you use Skyscraper in [XDG](XDG.md) mode.
-Read more about the artwork.xml format and customization options [here](ARTWORK.md).
+Read more about the [artwork.xml format and customization options](ARTWORK.md).

 !!! tip